 So you’re getting into live streaming (whether for video games, sports live Q+As, or anything else), and you’re worried about audio quality in your vocal mic.
 A big question the people in the streaming world have is whether they need a pop filter on their vocal mic or not.

 Are microphone pop filters needed for live streaming?
-Although quality pop filters (when positioned correctly) will improve vocal clarity due to plosive reduction, they are certainly not a requirement for live streaming.
+Although quality pop filters (when positioned correctly) will improve vocal clarity due to plosive reduction, they are certainly not required for live streaming.
 Pop filters can be bulky and hinder the view of the streamer (and the audience if the streamer is on camera).

-In this article, we’ll dive deeper into how a pop filter works; the pros and cons of pop filters in the streaming world; and alternative measures to improve the microphone audio quality in your streaming.
+In this article, we’ll dive deeper into how a pop filter works, the pros and cons of pop filters in the streaming world; and alternative measures to improve the microphone audio quality in your streaming.